 What do I wear?

 Wear what is comfortable to you, exercise clothes.
 Leggings, baggy pants and shorts are great for men & women.
 T-shirts or singlets for the top.

 Should I eat before class?

 Avoid practicing on a full stomach but a small, easily digested snack like a piece of fruit or muesli bar is fine an hour before practice.
-Bring a reusable water bottle, we have a wonderful water filter onsite.
+Bring a reusable water bottle.

 What other equipment is used in yoga?